whamtet/Excel-REPL/readme.md

 `excel-repl.udf/export-fns` will export as Excel user defined functions all functions with `^:export` metadata in the current namespace.
 Functions with a single arglist are simply exported as their name.
 Multiarity functions include the arity.
 In the example above f will export `=F()` and g will export `=G0()` and `=G1(x)`.

 Excel REPL assumes all arguments are passed as single cell selections (A1, B6 etc).
 To indicate that an argument should be an array selection declare that argument with vector destructuring.
+For 2D arrays use double destructuring.

 `excel-repl.udf/export-fns` abuses Excel slightly and may fail on the first one or two invocations in a given session.